Profile image

 Availability

 I am currently working from home and have autonomy over my time.
 That means that I rarely have to leave my dog clients, who are boarding or in day care, alone for any period of time.
-When I do leave, I have very dog friendly housemates who often watch over my small pack.
+Most often I am with them, not only morning until night, but even during sleep as dogs are welcome on the bed.
+If I do leave, I have very dog friendly housemates who often watch over my small pack.
 Quite often, I take the pack with me in the car especially in the case of pick up/ drop offs for those who need boarding but are without transportation.
-And of course I am happy to come to your home to walk or take care of your pet.
 I love what I do!
+I love waking up with dogs next to me!
 I love going for walks and having play time at local dog parks.
-When not being active with my doggos, I love the company they give me when they are just napping beside me while I get my work done at my desk.
-I have plenty of room in my house for the doggos to roam around, I have a decent size backyard for play time and I am close to several dog parks, including QE park, which is convenient for taking long walks on trails and in open areas.
+When not being active with my doggos, I love the company they give me when they are just napping beside me while I get my work done at my desk or next to me on the couch.

 Available